Braxxian/The-Auld-Pub/README.md

 ### External user goals

-* Find a good pub with live music & food
+* Find a good pub with live music
+* Enjoy high quality food
 * Be informed of musical events & dates
 * Plan a night out